yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 ## How do I use GIFs?

 In short, you must have a strong ability of association.
 When I collect a GIF, I often have already got vague ideas of its possible use in my talks and I can associate it with software packages or techniques.
-So far I have been intentionally trying to avoid showing you actual GIFs in this post, because I don't want to attract your attention, but now I need to show you an example of association:
+So far I have been intentionally trying to avoid showing you actual GIFs in this post, because I don't want to distract, but now I need to show you an example of association:

 ![git push --force](https://slides.yihui.name/gif/git-push-force.gif)